Home » horse racing » melbourne cup

 Melbourne Cup race day is on the first Tuesday in November.
 The regular pre-race markets will typically be opened on the Saturday night prior to this.
 By this point the final field of runners will have been finalised, and you’ll have plenty of information on the health and form of each final field horse heading into the race.

-5 Utimate Melbourne Cup Betting Tips
+5 Ultimate Melbourne Cup Betting Tips

 As with any other sports event, making money on your Melbourne Cup race betting is never easy.
 Of course you can simply swing for the fences with a few high risk, high reward wagers, and you might get lucky.
 You might also blow up your account, however.